stacylynnday/screen/README.md

 - The data is in the directory `/root/data` on said image
 - Create a Pull Request with your code for review

-**You're free to use whatever language you want just as long as you include the instructions on how to run your code.
+> **You're free to use whatever language you want just as long as you include the instructions on how to run your code.
 (Bonus points if you modify the `Dockerfile` instead)**
+>
+> Note that you **do not** have to use a _Big Data_ stack like Hadoop or Spark.
+If you do use those, provide either a [docker-swarm](https://docs.docker.com/compose/) or [kubernetes](https://kubernetes.io/) configuration file(s) in your Pull Request that will setup the cluster or else we won't be able to run the code

 # Questions